dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 Copyright (c) Rational Systems, Inc. 1990-1993
 ```

-As we've learnt, protected mode games default to using all available CPU
+As we've learnt, protected mode games default to 60&thinsp;000 cycles which
-power.
-While this will most likely help achieve a stable 70 FPS (if your
+is roughly equal to the performance of a Pentium 90 MHz processor.
+As it turns
+out, the game runs perfectly with this setting and is able to achieve a stable
-computer is powerful enough), running the CPU at maximum speed could starve
+70 FPS (if your computer is powerful enough).
+We could conclude that we
+don't need to mess with the CPU settings, but let's do a quick experiment
+before moving on!

+As mentioned before, emulating a "too powerful" CPU can starve the audio
-the audio emulation, leading to audible glitches, clicks, and pops.
+emulation, leading to audible glitches, clicks, and pops.
+To avoid such

-To avoid such issues, it's much preferable to emulate a CPU that is _just
+issues, it's much preferable to emulate a CPU that is _just powerful enough_
-powerful enough_ to handle 70 FPS but not _more_ powerful.
+to handle 70 FPS but not _more_ powerful.

 One way to come up
 with a good cycles number is to start the game with a relatively low cycles
 setting, say 10&thinsp;000, then keep increasing it with the ++ctrl+f12++
 shortcut (++cmd+f12++ on the Mac) while playing to arrive at the lowest value